📵Data Security Council

 The members of the Data Security Council may nominate and appoint several Steward Groups, linked to the Fiscal Hosts of the Muellners Foundation as their fiduciary duty.
 Read more on the Steward group here.

-The members of the Data Security Council shall also participate in the constitution of Independent Core Working Groups like Open Bank CWC or Media CWC.
+The members of the Data Security Council shall also participate in forming Independent Core Working Groups like Open Bank CWC or Media CWC.

 The members of the Data Security Council work with the following guidelines: